TJX

 The TJX Companies, Inc. (abbreviated TJX) is an American multinational off-price department store corporation, headquartered in Framingham, Massachusetts.
 It was formed as a subsidiary of Zayre Corp. in 1987, and became the legal successor to Zayre Corp. following a company reorganization in 1989.

 As of 2019, TJX operates TJ Maxx (in the United States) and TK Maxx (in Australia and Europe), its flagship store chains, along with Marshalls, HomeGoods, HomeSense, and Sierra in the United States, and HomeSense, Marshalls, and Winners in Canada.
 There are over 4,557 discount stores in the TJX portfolio located in nine countries.
 TJX ranked No. 80 in the 2024 Fortune 500 list of the largest United States corporations by total revenue.
-TJX is a publicly listed stock on the New York Stock Exchange (NYSE) under the ticker symbol TJX and has a capital value of $132.27 Billion (August 2024).
+TJX is a publicly listed stock on the New York Stock Exchange (NYSE) under the ticker symbol TJX and has a capital value of $170 Billion (November 2025).

 History

 Zayre

 The TJ Maxx concept was first announced by Zayre Corp. in April 1977.
 Setting it apart from the main Zayre chain was a greater emphasis on "family apparel, giftwares, and domestic goods at discount prices".
-On May 19, 1977, the first two TJ Maxx stores held simultaneous openings in Groton, Connecticut and Bangor, Maine, with a third opening four days later in Charlotte, North Carolina.
+On May 19, 1977, the first two TJ Maxx stores held simultaneous openings in Auburn and Worcester, Massachusetts, with a third opening four days later in Charlotte, North Carolina.
 In June 1987, Zayre established The TJX Companies as a subsidiary and holding company of TJ Maxx and Hit or Miss.
 In the first half of 1988, Zayre stores had operating losses of $69 million on sales of $1.4 billion.
 Observers blamed technological inferiority, poor maintenance, inappropriate pricing, and inventory pileups, and Zayre appeared ripe for takeover.
 Throughout all this, however, The TJX Companies subsidiary continued to yield a profit.
 In October 1988, Zayre Corp. decided to focus its energies on TJX.
 It sold the entire chain of nearly 400 Zayre stores to Ames Department Stores Inc. In exchange, the company received $431.4 million in cash, a receivable note, and what was then valued at $140 million of Ames cumulative senior convertible preferred stock.

 The company continued focus on its core business, spinning off unrelated operations including BJ's Wholesale Club and Home Club, leaving it with just one brand, T.J.
 Maxx.
 In June 1989, Zayre Corp. acquired the outstanding minority interest in TJX and merged with the subsidiary, changing its name from Zayre Corp. to The TJX Companies, Inc. in the process.
 The newly named company began trading on the New York Stock Exchange.